 2. God uses Christian music to heal broken hearts

 Music has a way of reaching deep into our souls.
 It can change our moods and affect our entire day.
+It can breathe into us the peace of God.
 God has used praise and worship music to heal the broken hearts of women just like you.
 Since individual music tastes vary so much, I would say listen to Christian Radio to find what resonates with you.
 These are a few songs that women did list as being therapeutic to them.

 - Who am I, by Casting Crowns

 - God will make a way, by Don Moen

 - 10,000 reasons, by Matt Redman

 - Through It All, this version by the group Selah

 - “There is coming a day when no heartaches will come”, this version by the Heritage Singers

 3. God uses Christian friends and family to heal broken hearts